 - Inability to deal with stress

 - Loss of interest in activities/people that used to be part of their lives

 - Confused easily

-- Rationalizing- offering alibis, excuses, justifications, or other explanations for their using behaviour.
+- Rationalizing- offering alibis, excuses, justifications, or other explanations for their using behavior.

-- Minimization- Admitting superficially to the problems but not admitting to the seriousness or full scope of the behaviour or consequences
+- Minimization- Admitting superficially to the problems but not admitting to the seriousness or full scope of the behavior or consequences

-- Blaming- Placing the blame for the behaviour of someone else event.
+- Blaming- Placing the blame for the behavior of someone else event.